MicrosoftDocs/ATADocs/ATADocs/DeployUse/modifying-ata-configuration.md

 ---
 # required metadata

-title: Change ATA configuration | Microsoft ATA
+title: Change ATA configuration | Microsoft Docs
 description: Provides a list of the ways in which you can update your ATA configuration.
 keywords:
 author: rkarlin